Wanna Move Files from One Google Drive to Another?

 This software can transfer all files from one Google Drive to another easily, even move files between different clouds.
 Then you could move Google Drive folder to another drive, backup Dropbox to Google Drive, etc.

-This software also offers you multiple flexible backup settings, such as file filter, email notification, schedule backup (daily/weekly/monthly), or version cleanup, etc. And these settings can save disk space, get you out of waiting processes, keep your data up-to-date, etc.
+This software also offers you multiple flexible backup/sync settings, such as file filter, email notification, schedule backup/sync (daily/weekly/monthly), version cleanup, etc. And these settings can save disk space, get you out of waiting processes, keep your data up-to-date, etc.

-This software still can be used to combine cloud storage regardless of different accounts.
-That’s to say, if you have 2 Google Drive account, you will get 30GB could storage.
-The premise is to create a CBackup account and connect all your Google Drive account.
+This software still can be used to combine cloud storage regardless of different cloud accounts.
+That’s to say, if you have 2 Google Drive accounts, you will get 30GB could storage.
+The premise is to create a CBackup account and connect all your Google Drive accounts.

-You could perform PC cloud backup to backup computer data to the cloud, like Google Drive, Dropbox, OneDrive, etc.
+You could perform PC cloud backup to backup computer data to the cloud, like Google Drive, Dropbox, OneDrive, CBackup Cloud, etc.

 Best Way to Copy Folder Between Google Drive Accounts

-This is the first and easiest way to copy Google Drive folder to another account, and you will use CBackup in the following.
+This is the first and easiest way to copy Google Drive folder to another account, and you will use the Google Drive migrator - CBackup in the following.
+Moving files from one Google Drive to another is easy to operate with the cloud to cloud sync of CBackup.

-First, make preparations to transfer all Google Drive files:
+First, make preparations to copy entire Google Drive to another account easily:

 Then, transfer data from one Google account to another with the following steps.

-Step 2.
-Modify the task name to distinguish it from other tasks.
-Then, click Add Source and select Google Drive and click OK in the pop-up window.
+2. Hit New Task in the pop-up window, and then modify the task name to distinguish it from other tasks.
+Then, click Add Source button to select Google Drive and hit Add Destination to add another Google Drive.

-Step 4.
-Set backup settings and click Start Backup to copy Google Drive folder to another account.
+3. Set sync settings and click Start Sync to copy Google Drive folder to another account.

 Bonus tip: move computer files to Google Drive with CBackup

-In addition to easily moving files in Google Drive to another drive, you can also use CBackup to move files from computer to Google Drive.
-CBackup provides professional PC cloud backup services.
-You can use multiple cloud storage services such as Google Drive, OneDrive, Dropbox, etc., as well as CBackup Cloud (10GB FREE) with large-capacity backup space as backup destinations.
-Why not download and use it now!
+In addition to easily moving files in Google Drive to another drive, you can also use CBackup (go to Sync > Sync PC to Public Cloud, then follow the steps) to move files from computer to Google Drive.
+CBackup also provides professional PC cloud backup services.
+You can use multiple cloud storage services such as Google Drive, OneDrive, Dropbox, etc., as well as CBackup Cloud (10GB FREE) with large-capacity backup space as a backup or sync destination.
+Why not download and use it now?

-In the following, you will learn the common used ways, including, use “Share” feature, “Google Takeout” and the traditional downloading and uploading.
+In the following, you will learn the commonly used ways, including, using the “Share” feature, “Google Takeout” and the traditional downloading and uploading.
 For detailed steps, please see below.

 Step 1.
-Go to your Google Drive, locate the folders you want to move, right-click and select “Share” feature.
+Go to your Google Drive, locate the folders you want to move, and right-click and select the “Share” feature.

 Step 2.
 In the pop-up window, type the secondary account and set the authorization, then click “Send”.
 If you want to set the permission to “Is Owner”, please click “Advanced” and change the permission under the “Who has access” tab.

 Step 3.
-Log in the secondary account, go to the “Shared with me” tab.
-Then, select all files inside folder, right-click and select “Make a copy”.
-After copying, you will see a copy of the original file at the right side.
+Log in to the secondary account, and go to the “Shared with me” tab.
+Then, select all files inside the folder, right-click and select “Make a copy”.
+After copying, you will see a copy of the original file on the right side.

 Step 4.
 Right-click all the copies, select “Move to” and another location to store all files.

 With “Google Takeout” tool, you cannot export data using Google Office format and you need to convert the uploaded files to Google Office format manually.
-For effortlessly method, you can use CBackup.
+For effortless method, you can use CBackup.

 Step 1.
-Go to Google Takeout, click “Deselect all” and tick the checkbox at the right side of “Drive”, then click “Next Step”.
+Go to Google Takeout, click “Deselect all” and then tick the checkbox on the right side of “Drive”, then click “Next Step”.

 Step 2.
-Choose the deliver method, frequency, file type and click “Create export”.
+Choose the delivery method, frequency, and file type, and click “Create export”.
 Wait until the process is 100% completed.

 Step 3.
-Go to Gmail account and open the downlink send by “Google Download You”, then click “Download”.
+Go to your Gmail account and open the downlink sent by “Google Download You”, then click “Download”.

 Step 4.
 Unzip the zip file and upload it to another Google Drive account via “Folder Upload”.